MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/change/change-analysis-troubleshoot.md

 You should be able to view changes within 30 minutes.
 If not, [submit an Azure support ticket](https://azure.microsoft.com/support/).

-## Diagnose and solve problems tool for virtual machines
+## Use the Diagnose and solve problems tool for virtual machines.

 To troubleshoot virtual machine issues by using the troubleshooting tool in the Azure portal: